 About 3 months after I opened my online brokerage account and bought my very first stock the market crashed.
 It wasn’t a short-lived crash that lasted a few days.
 It was the financial bubble of 2008 where several major companies, some that had been around for almost a hundred years, went bankrupt and the world seemed like it was going to fall apart.

 Instead of becoming fearful about the markets during such scary times I actually became very excited and learned this lesson very early on:

 “Be fearful when others are greedy and greedy only when others are fearful.”

 The timing couldn’s have been more perfect.

-Like a normal human being I can’t deny I do get a little nervous when there is turnmoil in the markets but this past decade (and about 100 years of data) have shown me that the market ALWAYS recovers regardless of how dark it gets.
+Like a normal human being, I can’t deny I do get a little nervous when there is turmoil in the markets but this past decade (and about 100 years of data) have shown me that the market ALWAYS recovers regardless of how dark it gets.
 This is something I try to keep at the forefront of my mind when I am questioning whether or not to take advantage of “sales” when they come.

 “Opportunities come infrequently.
 When it rains gold, put out the bucket, not the thimble.”

 Many people want to jump into the markets and do all kinds of crazy things when everything is going well but then hide when everything is falling apart.
 How effective do you think that is?

 #4 Learn to look at investing as if you are buying an actual company, not just a “stock”.

 Some people get into investing with the idea they’ll make thousands of dollars overnight and all they see is the ticker symbol not realizing there is an actual business behind the stock that should be researched and analyzed in order to make an educated investing decision.
 Failing to do your homework can cause you a lot of stress and money.